serk7/streamdeck-service/README.md

 1. Run `npm start`

+## Features

+### OBS
+- Change scenes
+- Get input settings
+- Set input settings
+- Get item list from scene
+- Mute/Unmute microphone
+### Twitch
+- Send messages to chat
+- Start prediction
+### Scripts
+- Open an application and set it to a specifict input in OBS

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.